 No. Please communicate directly with your instructors about class absences and the possibility of remote learning.

-Yes.
-Please complete the Safe Start Health Check and receive approval prior to leaving your on-campus residence each day.
+Safe Start Health Check is required through fall quarter, regardless of vaccination status.
+Complete your daily Safe Start Health Check screening and receive approval prior to leaving your on-campus residence each day.
 If you do not receive approval, please do not leave your room.
 Call Public Safety immediately at 206-296-5990.

 No. In addition to submitting the Safe Start Health Check, continue to follow your area's existing practices for communicating absences from work.
 You may also ask your supervisor or Human Resources about remote work, sick time and leave options.